mdart86/Ruby_Terminal_Application/README.md

 # MICHAEL DART - T1A3 - Terminal Application

 ## Introduction
-Welcome to the READMe document with relation to the application I have created
+Welcome to the READMe document that covers the Quiz Application I have created.
 <br>
 <br>